Shekhawati – An Open Air Art Gallery with Delhi And Taj Mahal

 Overnight at the Hotel in Jaipur.

-Amber Fort:
+Amber Fort

-The Amber Fort, set in picturesque and rugged hills, is a fascinating blend of Hindu and Mughal architecture.
-Constructed by Raja Man Singh I in 1592 and completed by Mirja Raja Jai Singh, the fort was made in red sandstone and white marble.
+The Amber Fort set in picturesque and rugged hills is a fascinating blend of Hindu and Mughal architecture.
+Constructed by Raja Man Singh I in 1592 and completed by Mirja Raja Jai Singh, the fort was made in red sand stone and white marble.
 Amber is the classic and romantic fort-palace with a magnificent aura.
-The interior wall of the palace depicts expressive painting scenes with carvings, precious stones, and mirror settings.
+The interior wall of the palace depicts expressive painting scenes with carvings, precious stones and mirror settings.
 Built mainly for the warring enemies as a safe place, the heavily structured walls could defend the residents within the ramparts of the fort.

-Photo stop at the Hawa Mahal Palace:
+Photo stop at the Hawa Mahal Palace

 The poet king Sawai Pratap Singh built this palace of winds.
-This is easily the most well-known landmark of Jaipur and is also its icon.
+This is easily the most well-known landmarks of Jaipur and is also its icon.
 This five-storey building overlooking the busy bazaar street is a fascinating example of Rajput architecture and artistry with its delicately honeycombed 953 pink sandstone windows known as 'jharokhas'.
 It was originally built for the ladies of the royal household to watch everyday life and processions in the city from their veiled comfort.

-City Palace:
+City Palace

 Located in the heart of the walled city, the City Palace Complex gives you an idea about the farsightedness of the founder of Jaipur Maharaja Sawai Jai Singh II.
-He left behind a legacy of some of the most imposing and magnificent architecture in the city.
-Maharaja Sawai Jai Singh II built many buildings, but some of the structures were also built by later rulers.
-The palace is a blend of Mughal and Rajput architecture, and the ex-royal family still lives in a part of the palace.
+He left behind a legacy of some of the ‘most imposing and magnificent architecture in the city.
+Maharaja Sawai Jai Singh II built many buildings but some of the structures were also built by later rulers.
+The palace is a blend of Mughal and Rajput architecture and the ex-royal family still lives in a part of the palace.

-Jantar Mantar:
+Jantar Mantar

 The Jantar Mantar is a collection of architectural astronomical instruments, built by Maharaja (King) Jai Singh II between 1727 and 1734.
 It is modeled after the one that he had built for him at Delhi.
 He had constructed a total of five such facilities at different locations, including the ones at Delhi and Jaipur.
-The Jaipur Observatory is the largest and best-preserved of these.
+The Jaipur observatory is the largest and best preserved of these.
 It has been inscribed on the World Heritage List as "an expression of the astronomical skills and cosmological concepts of the court of a scholarly prince at the end of the Mughal period".

 Later in the afternoon, explore the local markets of Jaipur.